lanawwas/Easy-Python-Venv/README.md

 Please note that the path to the python version may vary depending on your system.
 This script assumes that the python versions are located in the /usr/bin directory.

 You can run this script by calling bash create_venv.sh on the command line, it will create the virtual environment with the specified name and python version, and activate it.

+**This project is for fun and to test the coding experience with ChatGPT**